Education in Finland: Basic comprehensive education

 Schools up to the university level are almost exclusively funded and administered by the municipalities of Finland (local government).
 There are few private schools.
 The founding of a new private comprehensive school requires a decision by the Council of State.
 When founded, private schools are given a state grant comparable to that given to a municipal school of the same size.
 However, even in private schools, the use of tuition fees is strictly prohibited, and selective admission is prohibited, as well: private schools must admit all its pupils on the same basis as the corresponding municipal school.
 In addition, private schools are required to give their students all the education and social benefits that are offered to the students of municipal schools.
 Because of this, existing private schools are mostly faith-based or Waldorf schools, which are comprehensive by definition.

 Teachers, who are fully unionized, follow state curriculum guidelines but are accorded a great deal of autonomy as to methods of instruction and are even allowed to choose their own textbooks.

 Classes are small, seldom more than twenty pupils.
-From the outset pupils are expected to learn two languages in addition to the language of the school (usually Finnish or Swedish), and students in grades one through nine spend from four to eleven periods each week taking classes in art, music, cooking, carpentry, metalwork, and textiles.
+From the outset pupils are expected to learn two languages in addition to the language of the school (usually Finnish or Swedish), and students in years one through nine spend from four to eleven periods each week taking classes in art, music, cooking, carpentry, metalwork, and textiles.
 Small classes, insisted upon by the teachers' union, appear to be associated with student achievement, especially in science.
 Inside the school, the atmosphere is relaxed and informal, and the buildings are so clean that students often wear socks and no shoes.
 Outdoor activities are stressed, even in the coldest weather; and homework is minimal to leave room for extra-curricular activities.
 In addition to taking music in school, for example, many students attend the numerous state-subsidized specialized music schools after class where for a small fee they learn to play an instrument as a hobby and study basic solfège and music theory using methods originated in Hungary by Kodály and further developed by the Hungarian-born Finn Csaba Szilvay and others.